 15 Science-Backed Health Benefits of Coffee

-1. Full of Antioxidants
+1. Coffee is Full of Antioxidants

 2. Decreased Risk of Type 2 Diabetes

-Type 2 diabetes is a serious condition which occurs when your body either doesn’t produce enough insulin or it resists insulin.
+Type 2 diabetes is a serious condition that occurs when your body either doesn’t produce enough insulin or it resists insulin.
 Numerous studies point to a decreased risk of Type 2 Diabetes with daily coffee consumption.
 One Harvard study even found that a person’s risk for Type 2 Diabetes decreased by 9% with every daily cup of coffee they consumed.

-3. Helps You Burn More Fat
+3. Coffee Helps You Burn More Fat

 That morning cup of coffee may have added benefits for your waistline, too (as long as you’re skipping the whip!)
 Your metabolic rate is how many calories you burn at rest, and it’s an important factor in maintaining a healthy weight.
 Studies show that caffeine can increase your metabolic rate by 3-11%, helping you burn a little more fat on a daily basis.